dcooney/react-npm-starter/README.md

 yarn run start
 ```

-## Package Naming
+### Package Naming

-The first thing you need to do is to choose a name for the package.
-Your package needs to have a unique name and you should choose a name that has not been used already.
+The first thing you need to do is to choose a **unique** name for the package.

 Go to the [NPM registry](https://www.npmjs.com/) and run a search.
 Be sure there isn't an exact match to the name you are intending to use or you will need to do one of the following:

 1. Select a different name for the component.
 2. Publish as a [Scoped Package](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).

-## Create Package
+### Creating Package

-After the project setup is complete and you've selected your package name, it's time to start developing the package.
+After the project setup is complete and you've selected a package name, it's time to start developing the package.

-### Example Component
+#### Example Component

 Locate the `Example.tsx` component found in `src/lib` directory of the project.
-This is the component we are intending to distribute on npm which so happens to be a simple HTML button component.
+This is the component we are intending to distribute on npm, happens to be a simple HTML button component.

 You can go ahead and either rename or create a new component.
-Either way, this will be the main component for distribution so go ahead an add your logic here.
+Either way, this will be the main component for distribution so go add your logic to this file entry point.

-### Testing Component Functionality
+#### Test Component Functionality

 Locate the `App.tsx` component found in `src` directory of the project.
-This is the file used for testing the functionality of our distributed component.
+This is the file used for testing the functionality of our distributed package.

 You will notice that in `App.tsx` we are importing the `Example` component and passing various props to the component.
-You this as an examplar for your testing.
+Use this as an examplar for testing.

-### Package.json
+#### Package.json

 The next step is to update the project config found in `package.json` to reference your specific project.